-Sort item Description Check mark1 - Check mark3 Images with check marks take priority and are sorted in number order.
+Sort item Description Rating: ascending order Sorted in order of fewest [★].
+Rating: descending order Sorted in order of most [★].
+File name Images are sorted by file name in alphanumeric order (0 to $9 \rightarrow A$ to $Z$ ).
 Shooting Date/Time Images are sorted by shooting date and time from the earliest.
-File name Images are sorted by file name in alphanumeric order (0 to 9 \rightarrow A to Z).
 RAW priority Images are sorted in the following order: RAW images → JPEG images → TIFF images.
+Check mark1 - Check mark5 Images with check marks take priority and are sorted in number order.